sander/geendashboard/README.md

 # geendashboard

-To download and run, do:
+To set up and run, do:

     cd geendashboard
     bundle